Reported speech in Chinese

 7. DIRECT SPEECH

-Although it was after things finished, my friend told me, your young friend hasn't suffered losses yet, wait till he has fallen over a few times, he'll understand everything, he doesn't want to admit that he is working for someone else, he's stuck on keeping face, doesn't want to put himself on a low level, this is a loss that he must use sooner or later.
+Although it was after things finished, my friend told me, [ your young friend hasn't suffered losses yet, wait till he has come a cropper a few times, he'll understand everything, he doesn't want to admit that he is working for someone else, he's stuck on keeping face, doesn't want to put himself on a low level, this is a loss that he must take sooner or later ].

 Like the previous example, this purports to represent the words used by the narrator's friends, including the use of 你的小朋友 nǐ de xiǎo-péngyou 'your young friend'.